Binduchaitanya33/Inter_Maths/14_Probability/03_Events.md

-# Lecture: Random Experiments, Sample Space, Events, and Algebra of Events
+# 14.1 Random Experiments, Sample Space, Events, and Algebra of Events

 ## 1. Introduction: Why do we need probability at all?